LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-overview.md

 LivePerson administrators can schedule reports to run at set times on a recurring basis within saved report parameters, and can be delivered to the requested email inbox.

-## Latest updates to Report Builder

-LivePerson is continuously working on enhancing the Report Builder.
-In 2018/2019, the following enhancements and new features have been added to Report Builder:

-* A new set of metrics have been added to the Messaging Performance Predefined Dashboard to help analyze human agent performance and takeovers by agents (bots or humans).
-* The messaging performance dashboard has been enriched with a set of attributes which can be used to filter the operational metrics by campaigns and engagements.
-* Messaging queue length metrics including actionable and non actionable unassigned conversations have been added to the Messaging Performance Dashboard to enable comparison between skill queues.
-* A new tab has been added to the messaging dashboard, “Survey Data Export” sheet which contains data collected by the Post Conversation Survey bot.
-* The data refresh rate has been enhanced to every eight hours.
-* Agent load KPIs are added to the Predefined Messaging Performance Dashboard to reflect how smart capacity functions.
-These KPIs give agent managers a view of how productive their agents have been.
-* New conversion metrics have been added to the Messaging Performance Dashboard to allow analysis of sales results together with messaging operations data.
-* User can change the time zone of a dashboard to analyze performance in their local time.
-This capability has been added to two predefined dashboards: skill activity and messaging performance.
-* The field details tab has been redesigned and contains a list of all the available attributes and metrics.
-* The response time metrics in the Messaging Performance dashboard will be enriched to provide a detailed view of the consumers experience (i.e., how much time consumers are waiting for a response?), and a more accurate measurement for the responsiveness of the agents (i.e., how long it takes an agent to respond from the point the conversation is assigned to him?).
-* LivePerson is offering predefined documents intended for easy download and subscriptions.
-The content of these documents replace the grids that are available in the Operational BI.
-The following reports will be created as standalone documents:
-  1. Agent Activity Grid - Daily & Monthly
-  2. Skill Activity Grid - Daily & Monthly
-  3. Survey Activity Grid - Daily & Monthly
-  4. Goal Tracker Grid

 ### Exporting to PDF

 Users are able to export dossiers to a formatted PDF file, including visualizations and advanced formatting options such as: